dojo/docs/developer/design/loader.rst

 Loader errors are often impossible to recover from.
 If you application demands a module that maps to a path that does not exist, there's nothing the loader can do to fix that situation.
 However, some kinds of applications may attempt to load modules that are unreliable.
-Further, those applications may have a strategy to deal with such occurences.
+Further, those applications may have a strategy to deal with such occurrences.
 Those applications can use the error reporting API to apply such strategies.

 =========
 Debugging